 "My mum encourages me to use it.
 She even advised me to keep it safe and not let my little sisters play with it."

 "It was easier than keeping track in a mobile application."

 If you would like to work with us and provide young women in your programme with our watch and education materials, please get in touch firstname.lastname@example.org

-Sign up for news and updates on where you can buy your IMMI watch.
+Sign up for news and updates on IMMI

 You can unsubscribe at any time by clicking the link in the footer of our emails.
 For information about our privacy practices, please visit our website.
 We use Mailchimp as our marketing platform.
 By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.
 Learn more about Mailchimp's privacy practices here.